-FBAScan claims to be the only app that put a complete Amazon pricing database into your phone – with the option to check any item in less than a second – even where you do not get signal.
+FBAScan claims to be the only app that puts a complete Amazon pricing database into your phone – with the option to check any item in less than a second – even where you do not get a signal.

 It returns important information that other apps do, including details for Used and New, the FBA prices, sales ranking, product title, type, image and weight.